The American Plate Number Single Society

 1943-1944 Overrun Countries

-The Bureau of Engraving and Printing was busy printing war bonds and ration coupons, and had neither the time nor the resources for designing and printing stamps.
+The Bureau of Engraving and Printing was busy printing war bonds and ration coupons, and had neither the time nor the resources for designing and printing new postage stamps.
 It also did not possess the specialized presses necessary for multi-color printing.
 For the first time since 1893, this job was given to a private security printer, the American Bank Note Company.
 Plate numbers could not be used, as this would conflict with the BEP practice of assigning sequential plates for all issues.
-Therefore, the name of each country appears as the plate number.
-Only upper right positions were printed; there are no other plate positions.
+Therefore, the name of each country appears as a substitute for the plate number.
+While sheets were printed in traditional four panes, the plate number appears in the upper right for every pane in the sheet.

 Scott 909, 5¢ Poland